pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 plt.suptitle("Prior Predictive Specifications", fontsize=20);
 ```

 We can see the manner in which the model struggles to capture the trend line.
-Increasing the variablity of the model will never capture the directional pattern we know to be in the data.
+Increasing the variability of the model will never capture the directional pattern we know to be in the data.

 ```{code-cell} ipython3
 priors_0 = {